 If you haven’t noticed, green has been making waves in the paint color industry.
 Most paint brands named green hues for their colors of the year in 2022, and Farrow & Ball is no exception, shining light on their popular Green Smoke hue.

-Thinking of using this muted green hue in your next home improvement project?
+Thinking of using this muted green paint hue in your next home improvement project?
 Here’s my full color review on Farrow & Ball Green Smoke.

 What are the undertones of Green Smoke?

 Green Smoke is a muted green with blue/gray undertones.
 Usually paint companies aren’t too helpful with the names of their products in terms of what the color actually is, but with Green Smoke, the name is dead on!

 You’ll notice that as the light changes the color will morph, usually in more light you notice more of green/blue, but in the lower lighting situations you tend to see mostly a green grayish color and not the blue.

 This depends on the look you are going for.
 For a more modern look, you’ll pair Green Smoke with a true white like Chantilly Lace.
 For a more country cottage or classic bungalow, you might pair green smoke with an off-white (White Dove works really well) or even go as far as to pair it with a cream like Benjamin Moore Mascarpone.

 How to know if Farrow & Ball Green Smoke is right for you

 Observe your fixed elements and decor

 I typically review neutral colors, because that’s what people have the most difficult time with, and when I do that, understanding the undertones in fixed elements and finishes is very important.
 But, with colors, it’s not quite as difficult.